 But most of all, I have discovered the wonders of Southern Cooking!
 It is serious business down here.
 There are culinary rules steeped in tradition that must be followed.
 Until our move, I was unaware that cornbread must be baked in a cast iron skillet, and in bacon grease.
 Any other way will only produce a cheap imitation.

 Dishes like squash casserole, tomato pies, tomato jam, boiled peanuts, fried pickles, soft shell crabs, and fried green tomatoes were completely foreign to me.
 Now that I have been enlightened, I don’t know how I could ever live without soft shell crabs or fried green tomatoes!

 Also, I’m almost certain I had never eaten grits before living here.
 Sure, I had eaten polenta plenty of times… But grits, no. And did you know that their is a difference between Cajun and creole cooking?
 I had no idea!
 They come from completely different origins.

 I am forever a student of my environment, and I plan to pay close attention in class.

-In a medium saucepan, bring 4 cups of water to a boil.
-Add grits, ¾ tsp. salt and ¼ tsp. pepper.
+- In a medium saucepan, bring 4 cups of water to a boil.
+Add the grits, ¾ teaspoon salt and ¼ teaspoon pepper.
 Whisk well to avoid clumping.
-Reduce heat to lowest setting and cook until water is absorbed, 10-12 minutes.
-Remove from heat and stir in butter, cheese and 2-3 dashes of cayenne pepper.
+Reduce the heat to low and cook until the water is absorbed, 10-12 minutes.
+Remove from heat and stir in the butter, cheese, and 2-3 dashes of cayenne pepper.
 Cover until ready to serve.

-Add shrimp and another dash of cayenne pepper to the bacon grease and sauté until pink—about 3 minutes.
-Immediately add onions, garlic, parsley and lemon juice.
+- Add the shrimp and another dash of cayenne pepper to the bacon grease and sauté until pink, about 3 minutes.
+Immediately add the onions, garlic, parsley and lemon juice.
 Toss and remove from the heat.
-No need to salt the shrimp, since it’s going into bacon grease.
+No need to salt the shrimp, since it's going into bacon grease.